kspra3/Computer-Science-Project/README.md

 # Technical User Guide

 ## Software requirements
-The python interpreter version 3.7 64-bit and Matlab release R2019a is needed to run the program and install required libraries.
+1. Matlab release R2019a

-The 64-bit python interpreter is required for everything to work, a 32-bit version will not work.
+2. The python interpreter version 3.7 64-bit is needed to run the program and install required libraries (The 64-bit python interpreter is required for everything to work, a 32-bit version will not work).

-## Libraries
+## Libraries/ Modules
 The following libraries are not part of the standard python library and needed to be download separately.

 ### pycryptodome